 Note: All of these use the name “Genuine Orthodox Church of Greece” or “True Orthodox Church of Greece”

-a.
-Serbian True Orthodox Church – no hierarch of its own; under the oversight of the Kiousite Synod.
+- Serbian True Orthodox Church – no hierarchy of its own; under the oversight of the Kiousite Synod.

-a.
-Georgian True Orthodox Church (no hierarch of its own, and is under HOMB)
+- Georgian True Orthodox Church (no hierarchy of its own, and is under HOMB)

 Note: None of these five “Closed Communion” Old Calendarist groups are in communion with each other or with any other Church

-2. Metropolia of Avlon (Angelos) / Synod of Angelos of Avlon – broke away from Lamians then went into communion with Milan
+- Metropolia of Avalon (Angelos) / Synod of Angelos of Avalon – broke away from Lamians then went into communion with Milan

 Note: All these three groups trace their origins to the Florinite Synod of Auxentios.
-Milan and Avlon are in communion with each other
+Milan and Avalon are in communion with each other

 (The Cypriot Old Calendarists are mostly Matthewites, splintered into supporters of Nicholas and – mostly — Kyrikos)

-4. Synod of Archbishop Gregory of Denver (breakaway from ROAC)
+- Synod of Archbishop Gregory of Denver (a breakaway group from ROAC)

 The following four churches are the splinters of the ROCOR-V that formed in 2001 around the late Metropolitan Vitaly.